papaDoc/FastSwitch/README.md

 // N.B.
 The "syntax_X" must be the string found in the lower right corner if the SublimeText 2/3
 // Example: "Plain Text", "C++".
 "Python", "Markdown"
 //
-// With the above settings when in mode_X (Ex C++) and you are currently in the file:
+// With the above settings when in syntax_X (Ex C++) and you are currently in the file:
 //     .../foo/bar/directory_A1/file.ext_A1
 //
 // using the fastswitch pluging then the pluging will try to open the file: